Abhishek-10-k/ML-Learning-Portfolio/SVM Regressor Project/README.md

-# SVR Kernel Evaluation on California Housing Dataset
+# SVM Regressor on California Housing Dataset

 ## Objective
 The aim of this project is to evaluate the performance of Support Vector Regression (SVR) with different kernels on the California Housing dataset.
 The performance is measured using Mean Squared Error (MSE) and R² score.